Collection Development Policy

 Patron Suggestions

-Gifts
+Gifts & Donations

 With the exception of additions to the Local History and Genealogy Collection (see Appendix A), the Library does not accept donations of books, magazines, encyclopedias, or other media.

-Controversial Materials and Intellectual Freedom
+Controversial Materials

 The inclusion of an item in the collection does not imply the Library’s endorsement of the author, publisher, or subject matter.
-The Library provides materials representing a wide variety of opinions and perspectives, which can apply to important, complex, and controversial questions, including unpopular and unorthodox viewpoints.
-Language, situations, or subjects that may be offensive to some community members do not disqualify material, the value of which is determined in its entirety and measured against the selection guidelines described in this policy by the Library in its sole discretion.
+The Library provides materials representing a wide variety of subjects, opinions, and perspectives, which can apply to important, complex, and controversial questions, including unpopular and unorthodox viewpoints.
+Language, imagery, situations, or subjects that may be offensive to some community members do not disqualify material, the value of which is determined in its entirety and measured against the selection guidelines described in this policy by the Library in its sole discretion.

-The Library recognizes parents and legal guardians as the parties responsible for the reading and viewing habits of their children.
+As set forth herein, the Library recognizes parents and legal guardians as the parties responsible for the reading and viewing habits of their children.
 The selection of materials for the adult collection is not impacted by the possibility that children may obtain materials their parents or guardians consider inappropriate.

-The Local History and Genealogy collection of the Darien Library provides a wealth of historical and genealogical resources focused on Darien, Fairfield County, and Connecticut.
+The Local History and Genealogy collection of Darien Library provides a wealth of historical and genealogical resources focused on Darien, Fairfield County, and Connecticut.
 In addition, the collection offers genealogy research guides and reference works.
 The Library is committed to its important role in preserving the history of the Town of Darien and making those materials accessible to patrons from many backgrounds.
 The Library is also committed to providing high-quality materials to genealogical researchers.
 The majority of this collection does not circulate, and its primary purpose is to inform and educate.
-As such, the policy governing its growth and maintenance is carefully tailored to meet these specific needs.
+As such, the policy governing its growth and maintenance is carefully tailored to meet those specific needs.

 Gifts and donations are important supplements to the Local History and Genealogy Collection.
-The Library will accept gifts on a case-by-case basis of local (Darien) family histories, local histories for all towns in Connecticut, and material otherwise related to Darien.
+The Library will accept gifts on a case-by-case bases of local (Darien) family histories, local histories for all towns in Connecticut, and material otherwise related to Darien.

-Selection Guidelines
+Local History and Genealogy Selection Guidelines

 The following criteria are considered when adding materials to the Local History and Genealogy collection: